Table of Contents

 We also wanted to mention the guitar display cases.
 These are boxes made to hold them in a display case that can be hung from the wall.

-These are used to showcase the instruments and are great for rare finds, or vintage models.
+These are used to showcase the instruments and are great for rare finds, or vintage models with a nitro finish.
 They are relatively cheap and are a great way to keep guitars protected but be seen on the wall.

 The display cases normally come with a glass door that works as a cover to protect the instrument.
 If you want to play the guitar, then it’s as simple as opening the front door and taking it out.